RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 Feel free to add others if they interest you.

-You can use the structure given below and you can just pass the dictionary that you created to the DataFrame constructor, and you should have something that looks like this.
+You can use the structure given below, and you can pass the dictionary that you created to the DataFrame constructor, and you should have something that looks like this.

 .. code-block:: none